At-Home Testosterone Test

 Testosterone is a critical hormone in men’s health, influencing energy, body composition, bone density, cognition, mood, libido, sleep quality, and overall vitality.
 Because it plays a role in so many systems at once, even gradual shifts can affect how you feel, recover, and perform over time.

-Natural Fluctuations Overtime
+Natural Fluctuations Over Time

 Importantly, testosterone is not static.
 Levels fluctuate broadly with age, but they also vary throughout a single day.
 In most men, testosterone peaks in the early morning, typically between 7–10 a.m., and declines throughout the afternoon and evening.
-Various activities such as sleep quality, stress, or activity levels, can further influence production.
+Various activities, such as sleep quality, stress, or activity levels, can further influence production.
 Due to these natural fluctuations, aligning testing with peak timing is important for obtaining meaningful results.

 Limitations of Traditional Testing